Shubh18s/passwordocean/README.md

-# 👋 Say Goodbye to Password Headaches with `psgen`!
+# 👋 Say Goodbye to Password Headaches with `ZenPass`!

 ### Are you also...